grant/talks/bio.md

 Grant is a developer platform engineer at Google where he works on Google Cloud Platform.
 Previously he led open source for G Suite APIs.
 He loves Node, GitHub, and plays the alto saxophone in his spare time.

+Grant earned a bachelor's degree in computer science from the University of Washington, Seattle.

 ## Common Questions

 - **Name:** Grant Timmerman